learn-co-curriculum/phase-0-pac-2-switch-statements/README.md

 code, but you can't go wrong.

-As a rule of thumb, you may find it makes sense to start with `if` statements and, once you've got it working, consider refactoring to use a ternary or switch statement if they're better suited for what you need to do.
+As a rule of thumb, you may find it makes sense to start with `if` statements and, once you've got it working, consider refactoring your code to use a ternary or switch statement if they're better suited for what you need to do.

 ## Resources